Connection Profiles

 gateway_host (jco.client.ashost) Can be either DNS name or IP address.
 If present, this describes a direct connection to SAP host.
 Can be in the format xx.xx.xx.xx.
 This is the IP Address of the SAP application server to which you are directly connecting.
 This can be seen on the SAP Logon Pad which is used to login to your on-premise SAP Application server.
 Host

 system_number (jco.client.sysnr) Two-digit SAP system number.
 It identifies the logical port on which the application server is listening for incoming requests.
-Commonly found from the TCP Port 33XX where XX is the system_number System number
+Commonly found from the TCP Port 33XX where XX is the system_number.
+This defaults to 00 if not provided.
+System number

 program_id (jco.server.progid) OPTIONAL.
-Only needed when IDOCs are used in recipes.
 This matches the program ID given to the RFC destination linked to Workato in Tcode SM59.
-This defaults to WORKATO if not supplied.
 Program ID

 client (jco.client.client) The actual client number which is used for connecting to Workato.
 Use the same client you log into with your SAP Logon Pad.
 It's always a three-digit integer.
 Client